Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Head reduction and normalisation properties

-\begin{proof} By induction on the definition of $\flbb$, we show that for any β$\bot$-terms $M$ and $N$, if $M\flbb N$ then $M$ is not a Böhm tree: in the base case, it is sufficient to observe that a Böhm tree is never a $\beta$-redex nor a $\bot$-redex; the contextuality cases are straightforward. \end{proof}
+\begin{proof} \begin{enumerate} \item By induction on the definition of $\flbb$, we show that for any λ$\bot$-terms $M$ and $N$, if $M\flbb N$ then $M$ is not a Böhm tree: in the base case, it is sufficient to observe that a Böhm tree is never a $\beta$-redex nor a $\bot$-redex; the contextuality cases are straightforward. \item By coinduction on the definition of $\BT{M}$, using the fact that a β$\bot$-normal term is either solvable or equal to $\bot$. \qedhere \end{enumerate} \end{proof}